doc4d/4d-web-studio/docs/getting-started/overview.md

 If you are not familiar with the concepts listed above, we suggest following one of our dedicated training sessions.

+## Before you start

-## A few things to know before you start using 4D Web Studio
+Here are a few things to know before you start using 4D Web Studio.

 ## Use cases